LBTArchive/website/index.md

 ---
 layout: layout.njk
-title: Home - Land Before Time Collection
+title: Home - Land Before Time Archive
 ---

-# Welcome to the Land Before Time Collection
+# Welcome to the Land Before Time Archive

-Hello and welcome to our Land Before Time Collection website.
+Hello and welcome to our Land Before Time Archive website.
 This website will host pictures and descriptions of official items related to the Land Before Time series.

 Whenever you see a picture of an item, you can click the picture to enlarge it (if available).